also known as: Beth-shean, Bethshan, Beit She'an, Scythopolis

 Meaning: house of security or rest

-After the Captivitym it was called Scythopolis, i.e., “the city of the Scythians,” who about B.C.
+After the Captivity, it was called Scythopolis, i.e., “the city of the Scythians,” who about B.C.
 640 came down from the steppes of Southern Russia and settled in different places in Syria.
-It is now called Beisan.
+It is now called Beit She'an (Beisan).

 Article Version: January 26, 2019